 News Corp.
-(NWS), controlled by Rupert Murdoch, said it will cut jobs and restructure its Australian operations on the same day it offered to buy Consolidated Media Holdings Ltd. (CMJ) for A$2 billion ($2 billion).
+(NWS:US), controlled by Rupert Murdoch, said it will cut jobs and restructure its Australian operations on the same day it offered to buy Consolidated Media Holdings Ltd. (CMJ) for A$2 billion ($2 billion).

 News Ltd. will reduce staff via redundancies and attrition as it consolidates divisions to five from 19, the unit’s Chief Executive Officer Kim Williams said in a video address to staff broadcast by Sky News today.
 It will introduce new computer systems and streamline editorial desks to trim costs amid a downturn in advertising.

 “We must change to create a viable and sustainable future,” Williams said, without detailing the number or timing of job cuts.
 “We are taking confident measures that are right for our future success.”